PatikaHomework/Test_HomeWork/README.md

 ## Features

--Search for emojis by name or keyword.
+- Search for emojis by name or keyword.
--Copy an emoji to your clipboard with a single click.
+- Copy an emoji to your clipboard with a single click.
--Responsive design for use on desktop and mobile devices.
+- Responsive design for use on desktop and mobile devices.

 ## Testing